 The doctor smiled upon seeing the confused look on his face.
 “The Silla kingdom fell in 935 and this building was claimed to have been built around the 600s as were the first records of Saerims in our country,” the doctor continued, graciously ignoring the dumb look on YooJin’s face.

-“Oh,” YooJin replied, nodding.
+“Oh,” YooJin replied, then nodded belatedly.
 “Ah.”
 History was not really his thing.

 The doctor chuckled.